TNPSC Group 1 Syllabus 2026 – Download PDF

 General Studies (Degree Standard)

-• General Science covering Physics, Chemistry, and Biology
+• General Science (Physics, Chemistry, Biology)

 • Indian Polity and Constitutional Framework